BlastWind/unfooling_blog/_posts/2022-11-20-abundance-and-scarcity.markdown

 tags:
 - idea
 ---
+Update: I was ignorant when I first wrote this — I couldn't even name a handful of mathematical insights derived this century (but there are plenty).
+I should've instead explored why ancient mathematicians **appeared** smarter.
+I think this appearance is mainly due to the fact that they picked up low-hanging and foundational fruits.
+These attributes, in conjunction with time, made more modern people aware of their work, thus contributing to the illusory truth effect.

+Below lies the original blog:
+***
 Opinion: Ancient mathematicians are smarter. &nbsp;

 But, the Mesopotamians, or ancient Greeks, or Renaissance-undergoing Prussians weren't just genetically smart: What're some fundamental principles that fostered such an intellectual environment?